FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 - Pull changes from remotes and apply

   Before we push our changes, we need to check if tehre are nay changes to our current branch.
-We need to pull changes from remote repositories. **git pull** command pulls changes done to our branch on remote repository,
+We need to pull changes from remote repositories. **git pull** command pulls changes done to our branch on remote repository, and try to apply changes to the branch.

+  This can cause merge conflicts, if there are multiple developer using same branch and making commits to it.

 #